-Violent clashes in D.C. between protesters, police after RNC
+Violent clashes in DC between protesters, police after RNC

 Tensions outside the RNC escalated after the event ended

-Violent clashes erupted in D.C. between protesters and police after the conclusion of the Republican National Convention (RNC) on Thursday night.
+Violent clashes erupted in Washington, D.C., between protesters and police after the conclusion of the Republican National Convention (RNC) on Thursday night.

 The protests started as a “noise demonstration and dance party" and seemed to intensify as the night continued.
 Videos emerged on social media that appeared to show city police clashing with protesters throughout city streets.

 Protesters yelled and threw water bottles at police at the historic St. John's Church, which is near Black Lives Matter Plaza.
-There were some arrests.
+Police made a string of arrests.

 SEN. RAND PAUL THANKS DC COPS FOR SAVING HIM FROM 'CRAZED MOB' AFTER RNC